NIK-99/myarticles/Kubernetes/Network/BasicOfNetwork.md

 ## **Container Network**:
 When we create a container using Docker (or any other container runtime like CRI-O), it automatically generates a separate Linux network namespace for that container.
 This means that the container gets its own network stack, including its own IP address, routing tables, and ports, which are isolated from the host machine's network.
-The above statement rises a question **Why should we have separate Network Namespaces for each container?**
-To answer this lets look at this scenario:
+### Why Separate Network Namespaces?
+To understand the importance of network namespaces, let's first look at what happens when we don't use them.
-#### Connecting Containers to the Host Network:
+#### Host Network Mode:
-If we want to allow a container to utilize the host network we can attach `--net=host` to the docker run like this:
+When Docker is configured to use the host network for a container (by specifying `--net=host`), it does not create a separate network namespace for that container.
+Instead, the container shares the host’s network namespace, giving it direct access to the host’s network interfaces and IP addresses.
+This means the container runs as if it is part of the host’s network stack, without a unique network layer or isolated IP.
 ```bash
 docker run -d --net=host --name nginx-host nginx
 ```
-This command runs the NGINX container and binds it directly to the host's network.
+the above command runs the NGINX container and binds it directly to the host's network.
 Instead of having its own isolated network namespace, the container will use the host’s IP address and network interfaces.****

 Advantage of using `--net=host` :
 - This will enable the container to directly listens to port 80 (or whatever port needed) of the host. this will eliminate the use of Docker port publishing
 - Directly using the host network stack will provide better network performance for the container.
+- Simplified debugging of network issues.

 Disadvantages of Using `--net=host`:
 - Have multiple container on the same node will introduce problems with shared network resources like port conflicts etc.
-- It will not isolate the network of the container from the Host network which makes the container more vulnerable if the host network is attacked or compromised.
+- It will not isolate the network of the container from the Host network
+- Due to no network isolation the containers are more vulnerable if the host network is attacked or compromised.
+- Potential interference with host network services
+### Benefits of Network Namespaces
 In the above scenario, using `--net=host` should be approached cautiously, especially for production environments where isolation and security are critical.
-To avoid these problems, it’s recommended to keep containers in their own **network namespaces**, which include separate IP addresses and port allocations.
+To avoid these problems, it’s recommended to keep containers in their own separate **network namespaces**, which include separate IP addresses and port allocations.
 This brings several benefits:
 - **Network Isolation**: Each container can run independently with its own network stack, avoiding conflicts and maintaining security boundaries.
-This isolation also ensures that processes in one container cannot directly interfere with or spy on network traffic in another container or the host
+This isolation also ensures that processes in one container cannot directly interfere with or spy on network traffic in another container or the host.
 - **Flexibility**: Containers with their own network namespaces can be flexibly attached to different networks or virtual networks, such as bridges or overlay networks, which can be used to provide dynamic networking configurations
 - **Resource Management**: Having containers in separate network namespaces makes it easier to manage network resources.
 Different CNI plugins in kubernetes (e.g., Calico, Cilium) uses custom network policies to enforce fine-grained networking policies, allowing for better control over container communication.
 - **Host Network Protection**: By isolating the container’s network stack from the host’s, it reduces the risk of accidental or malicious misconfiguration impacting the host’s networking.
-## **Communication between Pods :**
+## **Pod-to-Pod Communication :**
 In this section, we will explore how **Kubernetes pods** communicate with each other, whether they are on the same node, different nodes, or even across clusters.
 But before we dive into pod communication, it is essential to understand how pods within nodes communicate between each other.
+### Same-Node Communication
 ### Container and Network Namespaces
 - Every Pods, by design, runs within its own **network namespace** which provides an isolated network stack, similar to a host with an independent "network stack" containing a unique IP address, routing tables, and ports.
 The question is: how do containers in separate network namespaces communicate with each other?
 ### Communicating within same host: